A Fast Algorithm for Computing Prefix Probabilities: Extension of to Semirings

 \end{definition}

 Analogously to \cref{eq:pl}, it then follows that:

 and, similarly:

-We now discuss how complete semirings can be lifted to matrices.
-The definitions follow analogously to matrices over the reals. \begin{definition} We define \defn{semiring matrix addition} as follows.
+We now discuss how complete semirings can be lifted to square matrices.
+The definitions follow analogously to matrices over the real numbers. \begin{definition} We define \defn{semiring matrix addition} as follows.
 Let $\matA$ and $\matB$ be $d \times d$ matrices whose entries are elements from a complete semiring $\semiring = \semiringtuple$.
-Then the sum ("+") of $\matA$ and $\matB$ is defined as:
+Then the sum ("$+$") of $\matA$ and $\matB$ is defined as:

 \end{definition}